alonmega100/Ai-learns-to-beat-random-course/README.md

-# Pygame-Car-Racer
+# Pygame-Racing-Simulator
-Make a racing game in Python using pygame!
+Make a racing simulator in Python using pygame and letting NEAT learn how to win the race!